ataleb52/ahmadtaleb/docs/brand-manifesto.md

 I'm the one they call when your dev team is stuck in sprint hell, your execs are still "aligning on vision," and your data team is buried under a mountain of backlog.
 I cut through that mess.

-I've been a product manager, a founder, a consultant, a translator, a systems analyst, and the guy who rebuilt his family business's operations from scratch—because nobody else would.
-My resume doesn't look like a straight line.
+I've been a product manager, a founder, a consultant, a translator, a systems analyst, data scientist...I can wear a lot of hats.s My resume doesn't look like a straight line.
 It looks like real life.

 I don't do corporate theater.
 I don't need 6 weeks to "scope" a strategy deck.
 I work fast, ask the hard questions, and build solutions that make the noise go away.
 Whether it's a scrappy prototype or an org-wide strategy, I bring order to chaos—without pretending it's easy.